Agricultural Literacy Curriculum Matrix

 - Sunflower seeds

-leaves: use energy from sunlight to carry out photosynthesis
+leaves: part of a plant that uses energy from sunlight to carry out photosynthesis

 Background Agricultural Connections